 Pitch and Synopsis:

-Told in a nonlinear format, Leaving and Everything After (65,000 words) is a travel memoir that invites readers to analyze how one can accept death and what acceptance means.
 Tiffany, a 29-year-old video producer in New York, becomes motherless overnight.
 Two years later, she leaves America to rediscover joy and assess her career intentions by returning to her birth country to live with her father and travel.
 While there, she unconsciously mourns the loss of her father and her childhood city, Chengdu, which she left to immigrate to America at the age of eight.
-Meanwhile, her father is also mourning – the loss of growing up with his daughter and the woman he loves, Tiffany’s mother.
+Meanwhile, her father also begins to mourn – the lost opportunity of growing up with his daughter and the loss of the woman he still loves, Tiffany’s mother.

 Email me at tiffanyyunedits at gmail dot com for the full manuscript or the first three chapters, etc.